j-hc/tureng-rs/README.md

 # Tureng-rs

-Local [Tureng](https://tureng.com) client.
-Tureng is a translation service that can translate between these languages:
+A [Tureng](https://tureng.com) client in terminal.
+Tureng is a translation service that can translate words for these languages:
 * Turkish - English
 * German - English
 * Spanish - English